answarck/libakamaibmp-research/README.md

 `size` should be the total size required to contain all segments.

-Then write each dumped segment back to its correct file offset using `dd`.
+Then write each dumped segment back into the file at the correct offsets using `dd`.

-### 12. Analyze the rebuilt library
+### 11. Analyze the rebuilt library

 Copy the reconstructed file to the PC: